Ira9181/iris-classification/README.md

 🌸 Iris Flower Classification

-My very first Machine Learning project!
-I built this to get hands-on experience with the end-to-end ML workflow—from loading data and visualizing it, to training models and making predictions.
+My first Machine Learning project — built to understand the end-to-end ML workflow from raw data to model evaluation.

-🎯 The Goal
+🎯 Objective

-Classify Iris flowers into three species (Setosa, Versicolor, or Virginica) based on their sepal and petal measurements using Supervised Learning.
+Classify Iris flowers into three species — Setosa, Versicolor, or Virginica — based on sepal and petal measurements, using supervised learning.

-🛠️ Tools Used
+🛠️ Tech Stack

-Python
-Jupyter Notebook
+Python — Jupyter Notebook
-Pandas (Data manipulation)
+Pandas — data loading and manipulation
-Matplotlib (Data visualization)
+Matplotlib — visualizations
-Scikit-learn (ML models & preprocessing)
+Scikit-learn — preprocessing, models, evaluation

-📊 The Dataset
+📊 Dataset

-Used the classic Iris dataset (built into Scikit-learn).
-It contains 150 flowers with 4 features:
+The classic Iris dataset (built into Scikit-learn): 150 samples, 3 classes, 4 features.
-Sepal length & width (cm)
-Petal length & width (cm)

-Visualizing the data showed that petal measurements create very clear clusters, making them great predictors for the species.
+Features include Sepal Length (cm), Sepal Width (cm), Petal Length (cm), and Petal Width (cm).

+EDA finding: Petal measurements create far cleaner clusters than sepal measurements.
+Setosa is almost perfectly separable; Versicolor and Virginica overlap slightly.

-🧠 Models Built & Results
+🧠 Models
-I trained two different classification models to compare them:

-1. K-Nearest Neighbors (KNN) — n_neighbors=3
+K-Nearest Neighbors (K=3) achieved 100% accuracy.
-2. Logistic Regression — max_iter=200
+Logistic Regression achieved 100% accuracy.

-Results
-Both models achieved 100% accuracy on the test set (30 flowers).
-The confusion matrix showed perfect predictions across all three species.

-Note: 100% accuracy is achievable here because the Iris dataset is small and very clean with distinct class boundaries.
-In real-world datasets, 80-90% is usually considered excellent!
+Both models achieved 100% on the 30-sample test set.
+This is expected — the Iris dataset is small, clean, and has very distinct class boundaries.
+Real-world datasets rarely behave this cleanly.

+🔬 K-Value Experiment

+Tested KNN across every K from 1 to 20 to observe how accuracy changes.

+Result: Accuracy held at 100% across all K values.

+Why?
+The dataset's class boundaries are so linearly separable that even a K=20 majority vote never misclassifies.
+A flat curve here isn't boring — it's informative about the nature of the data.

+Image: KNN Accuracy vs K Value (knn_k_comparison.png)

-📝 What I Learned
+📝 Key Concepts I Learned
-By building this project from scratch, I learned the foundational pipeline that every ML project follows:

-Data Exploration: How to load, inspect, and plot data to find patterns before modeling.
-Train/Test Split: Why it's crucial to hide a portion of data from the model during training to evaluate it fairly.
-Feature Scaling: How to use StandardScaler to normalize data, and the critical difference between fit_transform (training data) and transform (test data).
-Model Evaluation: How to read a Confusion Matrix and why accuracy isn't the only metric that matters.
-Prediction: How to pass brand-new data into a trained model and interpret prediction probabilities.
+Train/Test Split — Never evaluate on training data.
+I used 80/20 split with random_state=42 for reproducibility.

+StandardScaler — KNN is distance-based, so feature scaling matters.
+Critical distinction: fit_transform on training data only; transform (no re-fit) on test data.
+Re-fitting on test data causes data leakage.

+Confusion Matrix — Accuracy alone can mislead.
+The matrix confirmed no off-diagonal errors — the model wasn't accidentally correct.

+Model Comparison — Running two algorithms side by side showed that for linearly separable data, a simple Logistic Regression matches a more complex KNN.
+Model choice matters more on harder problems.

-🚀 How to Run
+🚀 Run It Yourself
-1. Clone the repo

 git clone https://github.com/Ira9181/iris-classification.git
+cd iris-classification

-2. Install the required libraries pip install numpy pandas matplotlib scikit-learn jupyter
+pip install numpy pandas matplotlib scikit-learn jupyter jupyter notebook

-3. Launch Jupyter Notebook
-jupyter notebook

-4. Open the .ipynb file and run the cells!
+Open iris.ipynb and run all cells.

+📁 Structure

+The iris-classification folder contains iris.ipynb (Full notebook — EDA, models, K-value experiment) and README.md.

+🔮 What's Next

+This project established the pipeline.
+Next goals: Work with a messier, real-world dataset, explore cross-validation for more robust evaluation, try decision trees and random forests, and start working with unstructured data (text/images).